adzuci/TIPs/tips/tip-8-python-style-guide.md

 * **E121**: Wrong hanging indentation.
 This has historically felt very finnicky in editors and unnecessarly loud.

+## Deprecation Warnings, Be Loud!

+When developing, we should be well aware of what is soon to be deprecated.
+This helps all developers write code that won't become stale in the next version of a project, and brings to light important issues around security.

+The simplest way to follow this, is to run Python with loud warnings.
+Just add the following argument to each shell session:

+    python -Wall

 ## Integration with your editor

 In this guide, we'll focus on two editors.
 Atom, and Vim.
 Please feel free to